egithinji/pingu/README.md

 ## Contributions
-Learning together is more fun so contributions/feedback/ideas are welcome!
+Learning together is fun!
+So please feel free to contribute code/feedback/ideas.

 ## Todo